Discover a Free Icon Library for Adding Diverse and Engaging Icons to Your Notion Pages

 To utilize Flaticon icons in Notion:

-• Upload the icon as an image in your Notion page using the Image block.
+- Upload the icon as an image into your Notion page using an Image block.

 4. Icons8